Join Us & Get Wine 101 Course 75% Off

 Basically, Cabernet Sauvignon tends to linger longer on your palate.
 This ‘lingering’ helps the drinker taste many different components within the wine over a longer period of time.
 Think about how a wine builds in your palate the next time you taste wine.

-Cabernet Sauvignon is actually a relatively new grape variety in terms of age as it’s only been around for about 350 years.
-Compare that to Muscat Blanc — at close to 2000 years— suddenly Cabernet seems like a baby.
-Despite its youth, wines made with Cabernet grapes have nuanced flavors, fruit and boldness that all come together to make a wine that’s very special.
+Cabernet Sauvignon is actually a relatively new grape variety in terms of age, as it’s only been around for about 350 years.
+Compare that to Muscat Blanc at nearly 2,000 years, and suddenly Cabernet seems like a baby.
+Despite its youth, wines made with Cabernet grapes have nuanced flavors, fruit, and boldness that all come together to make a wine that’s very special.

 black-currant-by-wine-folly